Powell, Raptors regroup after blowing lead, beat Heat 101-81

 TAMPA , Fla.
 (AP)Norman Powell scored 23 points, OG Anunoby added 21 and the Toronto Raptors recovered in the second half after blowing a 21-point lead to beat the Miami Heat 101-81 on Friday night.

-Pascal Siakam had 15 points, 14 rebounds and five assists for the Raptors, who never trailed on their way to avenging a 111-102 loss to the Heat on Wednesday night.
+Pascal Siakam had 15 points and 14 rebounds for the Raptors, who never trailed on their way to avenging a loss to the Heat on Wednesday night.

-”This was pretty much night and day,” Toronto coach Nick Nurse said of his team’s defensive effort. ”We were definitely flying around on D. It’s a good two-game scenario in that we learned a lesson.
-In the NBA, if you come out and you don’t play, you’re going to get beat.”

 Kendrick Nunn led the Heat (6-8) with 20 points, but the injury-riddled defending Eastern Conference champions made just seven of 31 3-point shots (22.7%) in losing for the fourth time in six games.
 Bam Adebayo had 14 points and eight rebounds.